smug-network/codeofconfuct/README.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, and you feel comfortable speaking with the offender, please inform the offender that they have affected you negatively.
 Often, the offending behavior is unintentional, and the accidental offender and offended will resolve the incident by having that initial discussion.
 As a world-wide community, we recognize that there are inherent language barriers we must work together to overcome.

-The MacAdmins Slack Team recognizes that there are many reasons speaking directly to the offender may not be workable for you (all reasons are valid, we will never ask you to explain nor defend your reasons).
+The SyncroMSP User Group Team recognizes that there are many reasons speaking directly to the offender may not be workable for you (all reasons are valid, we will never ask you to explain nor defend your reasons).
 If you don't feel comfortable speaking directly with the offender *for any reason*, please report violations directly to a member of the Administrative Team.

 [Current List of Administrators](https://github.com/macadminsdotorg/slack-assets/blob/master/Admins.md).